aliciapflaumer/video-quiz/README.md

 3. Run `npm install http-server -g` to install http-server
 4. To start server to view on localhost run `http-server . -o`, app will open on `localhost:8080`
 5. To stop server, ctrl + c

+# To do:

+[ ] Pause video every 5 minutes, show question, unpause video after answer submitted

+[ ] Currently only one question is hard-coded in `index.html`, instead need to load questions from the JSON file (already created)

+[ ] Show score at end